blogmywiki/microbit-thermal-print/README.md

 ## How to use the code

 I've written functions to cover most text modes.
-Note that *mixing* text modes doesn't always work because I've had problems getting binary masking to work - that's something I hop to fix later.
+Note that _mixing_ text modes doesn't always work because I've had problems getting binary masking to work - that's something I hope to fix later.
 Each function just sends hex codes to the printer to enable or disable each mode.

 The most important functions are `thermal_print("text")` and `thermal_print_ln("text")`